alextongue/alextongue.github.io/workbench/2020-tbd-motu-control.md

 It would be. so. neat. if I could figure out the actual control messages to write my own webapp to monitor or set levels.

 MOTU has released a couple guides on controlling their AVB-enabled interfaces through http requests and OSC messages, which could be found on their <a href="https://motu.com/proaudio/index.html">Pro Audio start page</a> under "External control APIs".
-I'm pretty sure the same protocol is used for my mk4.
+I'm pretty sure the same protocol is used for my mk4, and I could sniff around on Wireshark or something to figure out more.

 Here are the handful of conversations that I've found so far, of people trying to decode the commands:
 - Some Motunation forum members were able to <a href="http://www.motunation.com/forum/viewtopic.php?f=14&t=63607">send control messages to change the routing</a>